digital-chemistry-laboratory/morfeus/docs/local_force.rst

 For the local modes method, projection of imaginary frequencies can be controlled with the ``project_imag=<bool>`` keyword to the ``compute_local`` method.
-The cutoff for low-freqency modes can be controlled with ``cutoff=<float>``.
+The cutoff for low-frequency modes can be controlled with ``cutoff=<float>``.
 Internal coordinates can be added with the ``add_internal_coordinate`` method.

-For more detailed information, use ``help(LocalForce)`` or see the API:
+For more detailed information, use ``help(LocalForce)`` or see the API
-:py:class:`morfeus.morfeus.LocalForce`
+documentation: :py:class:`morfeus.morfeus.LocalForce`.

 **********
 Background
 **********

 Local force constants describe the bond strength based on vibrational frequencies.
-There are two approachces in the literature: the local modes method of Cremer [1]_ and the compliance matrix method of Grunenberg.[2]_ They have been shown to be equivalent within numerical accuracy.[3]_ morfeus can use either method, and they give almost identical results except when there are modes with imaginary or very small frequencies.
-In these cases, the local modes approach can handle the issue with  two methods: (1) projecting out imaginary modes, and (2) raising the force constants of low-frequency modes to a cutoff value. morfeus does this projection by default and uses a cutoff of 0.001 mDyne/Å for low-frequency modes.
+There are two approaches in the literature: the local modes method of Cremer [1]_ and the compliance matrix method of Grunenberg [2]_.
+They have been shown to be equivalent within numerical accuracy [3]_. ᴍᴏʀғᴇᴜs can use either method, and they give almost identical results except when there are modes with imaginary or very small frequencies.
+In these cases, the local modes approach can handle the issue with  two methods: (1) projecting out imaginary modes, and (2) raising the force constants of low-frequency modes to a cutoff value. ᴍᴏʀғᴇᴜs does this projection by default and uses a cutoff of 0.001 mDyne/Å for low-frequency modes.
 We therefore recommend local modes with default settings as the most robust method in cases problematic cases.
 Expert users can turn off the projection and alter the cutoff value.
 Note that interactions involving imaginary modes (such as breaking/forming bonds in transition states) cannot be assessed by the local force constants.

-morfeus has been benchmarked against the local force constants and frequencies given by Cremer [3]_ for small organic molecules.
+ᴍᴏʀғᴇᴜs has been benchmarked against the local force constants and frequencies given by Cremer [3]_ for small organic molecules.

 .. figure:: benchmarks/local_force/benchmark.png